johnnywell/snowman/README.md

 Just access [http://localhost/](http://localhost/) and follow the instructions on the API resources page on how to use it.

+### Exploring the API with Postman

+You may import `tourpoints.postman_collection.json` from the project root directory into Postman and try the preconfigured requests.
+Each request has some description to aid perform the request, take a look at it.

 ### Facebook Authentication

 In order to use Facebook authentication you need a User Token provided on [Tool Access Token](https://developers.facebook.com/tools/accesstoken/) for the Facebook Application pointed on the instructions.